 655 West 34th Street, New York, NY 10001

-Tickets are $75 until tomorrow, and then they go up to $85.
+Tickets are $85 for Friday and $95 for Saturday.
 Tickets can (and should) be purchased online in advance.
 They go up $10 after February 18th.
-Use PROMO CODE: VINO for $15 off Friday night tickets, now through March 1.
+Use PROMO CODE: VINO for $15 off Friday night tickets, now through February 28th.
 Additional seminars are $30 a pop.